 9 chapters | 138 lessons

-Christine is an educator and writer with a particular interest in sociology and a master's degree in American Studies.
+Christine is an instructional designer, educator, and writer with a particular interest in the social sciences and American studies.

 Role set is the term used to describe the variety of roles and relationships you have as a result of your status in society.
 For instance, a high school student interacts with a variety of different people as he goes through the school year, including teachers, guidance counselors, the principal and administration, and his peers.
 His role set includes the different behaviors, or roles, he uses to meet the demands of this one social status of 'student.'